ireaneus/ChristmasTower/src/data/blog-posts/BibleCompass-d2.md

 “Exactly,” Papa said.
 “It’s the start of a lifetime of following Him—through smooth meadows and narrow paths alike.”

 The river’s sound faded as they walked deeper into the woods, the lantern light warm against the growing shadows.
-Ahead, the path curved again, hinting at another clue waiting just
+Ahead, the path curved again, hinting at another clue waiting just beyond.

+---

+## SD Crew and Family Prayer time

+“Lord, thank You for showing me the way through Jesus’ example.
+Help me hear Your voice, obey quickly, and live in a way that pleases You.”

+---

+## The SD Crew Thought for the day

+When you follow Jesus in baptism, you are saying to the world, *“I belong to Him—and I will follow wherever He leads.”*